AliSawari/code-review/README.md

 ## Syntax Changes

-### Async/Await is Great! if you constantly catch the errors! :smiley:
+### Async/Await is Great! if you constantly catch the errors :smiley:

 I have added the try/catch block for all async operations, it is suggested to use try catch block especially in a backend service application so if by any chance an error occurs, the runtime does not stop and the service can keep functioning for other API calls. please note that i only `console.log()` the errors, and i dont send them back to the client, again for maintaining the security practice.